N-ickMorris/Machine-Learning/README.md

 ## Supervised
-- lasso.py     *:Predict with a Lasso regression model*
+- lasso.py     *:Predict with a Lasso Regression model*
 - knn.py       *:Predict with a k-Nearest Neighbors model*
 - bayes.py     *:Predict with a Bayesian model*
 - gaussian.py  *:Predict with a Gaussian Process model*